griches/WWDCBingo/tasks.md

 - Mastodon link opens correctly when tapped
 - Credits maintain consistent styling with app theme
 - Accessibility users can navigate to and activate credits

+**Summary:** ✅ **COMPLETED** - Successfully added credits section to WelcomeView with "Created by Gary" text and tappable Mastodon link (@gary_bbgames@mstdn.games).
+Credits are positioned at the bottom of the welcome screen with subtle styling that doesn't interfere with the main UI.
+Implemented `openMastodonProfile()` function that attempts to open the Mastodon app first, falling back to web browser.
+Added comprehensive accessibility support with proper labels, hints, and link traits for VoiceOver users.
+Credits maintain consistent styling with the app theme using secondary text colors and appropriate spacing.

 ---